lucas-hennecon/OSS117/README.md

 ## 🚀 Getting Started

-Follow these steps to run the project locally:
+Follow these steps to run the project locally clone the repo on your machine, then:

 1. **Create a virtual environment**
    (e.g., with `python -m venv venv`)